Rowe2ry/CSS-Portfolio-match-existing-mockup/README.md

 ## Usage:

 This page is a portfolio of some of my current favorite works.
-At the initial publish time, this portfolio contains artwork, a script I wrote to determine which characters in a given string are part of a hashtag, and one refactoring project I have completed.
+At the initial publish time, this portfolio contains artwork, a script I wrote to determine which characters in a given string are part of a hashtag, one refactoring project I have completed, a digital advertisement I constructed, and a Photographic coverage even I did for Mazda USA.
 As I continue to develop web projects in my journey to becoming a full stack web developer, I intend to update the projects listed here.
 It should be noted that the styling of this page has been **done in such a way to match a given mockup as part of an assignment** .
 These colors, layout, and effects are chosen to match a given layout, and are not necessarily representative of my chosen aesthetic (though I do think it all looks quite nice myself).

 ### Project Preview